Y

 Best Dog Food

 An adult Yorkiepoo should eat around a cup of high-quality dog food, divided into two different meals per day.
 The exact amount may vary slightly with the dog’s age, size, and activity level.
 It is important to monitor your dog’s weight carefully to prevent further health issues from developing.
-An ideal body score (weight) is measured by the ability to feel the dog’s ribs under its coat.
+An ideal body condition is when you can feel the dog’s ribs under its coat.
 If your dog starts putting on weight, it may be time to cut back on calorie intake or consult your veterinarian for weight loss options.

 Maintenance and Grooming